Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Canonical nice splittings

 \begin{proof}[Proof of Theorem \ref{thm_nice}] Note that it suffices to assign to $\calc$ a splitting which is either bi-nonsporadic or which has an edge with trivial or $\Zmax$ stabilizer.
 Indeed, in the latter case, collapsing all edges with non-trivial stabilizer or all edges whose stabilizer is not $\Zmax$ accordingly yields a nice splitting.

-Assume first that $\calc$ is a collection of non-trivial $\Zmax$ or free splittings whose elementwise stabilizer $\Gamma_\calc$ in $\IA$ is infinite.
-If $\Gamma_\calc$ preserves a non-trivial free splitting, then Corollary \ref{cor:uh1-biflexible} assigns to $\Gamma_\calc$ a canonical splitting $U^1_{\Gamma_\calc}$ which has an edge with trivial or $\Zmax$-stabilizer, or which is biflexible.
+Assume first that $\Gamma_\calc$ preserves a non-trivial free splitting.
+Then Corollary \ref{cor:uh1-biflexible} assigns to $\Gamma_\calc$ a canonical splitting $U^1_{\Gamma_\calc}$ which has an edge with trivial or $\Zmax$-stabilizer, or which is biflexible.
 As noted above, we may assume that $U^1_{\Gamma_\calc}$ is biflexible, and we conclude using Corollary \ref{cor:biflexible2nice}.
-If $\Gamma_\calc$ preserves no non-trivial free splitting, then $\calc$ consists of $\Zmax$-splittings.
-Thus Theorem \ref{theo:JSJ_zmax} applies to $\Gamma_\calc$ so $U_\calc:=\UZ_{\Gamma_\calc}$ is a non-trivial $\Zmax$ splitting of $F_N$ canonically associated to $\Gamma_\calc$.
-This proves the first assertion.